gradle/common-custom-user-data-maven-extension/README.md

 | `1.7` - `1.7.3`                                  | `1.10.1+`                                  |
 | `1.3` - `1.6`                                    | `1.6.5+`                                   |
 | `1.0` - `1.2`                                    | `1.0+`                                     |

-## Applying the published extension

-The Common Custom User Data Maven extension is available in [Maven Central](https://search.maven.org/artifact/com.gradle/common-custom-user-data-maven-extension).
-This extension requires the [Gradle Enterprise Maven extension](https://search.maven.org/artifact/com.gradle/gradle-enterprise-maven-extension) to also be applied in your build in order to have an effect.

-In order for the Common Custom User Data Maven extension to become active, you need to register it in the `.mvn/extensions.xml` file in your root project.
-The `extensions.xml` file is the same file where you have already declared the Gradle Enterprise Maven extension.
-See [here](.mvn/extensions.xml) for an example.

 ## Capturing additional tag, links and values in your build scans